 Each spring since 2008, 40 to 60 volunteers have signed on to boost the now decades-long partnership.
 Volunteer snorkelers collect reproductive shoots containing ripe seeds from the underwater plants.
 The shoots are measured into water tanks where the seeds are then cured, separated, and prepared for fall planting.

-Starting from the mere remnant Orth located nearby, VIMS and TNC have since broadcast more than 72 million seeds into 600 acres to help accelerate the natural spread of eelgrass, which now covers almost 9,000 acres in South, Spider Crab, Hog Island and Cobb Island bays.
+Starting from the mere remnant Orth located nearby, VIMS and TNC have since broadcast more than 72 million seeds into 600 acres to help accelerate the natural spread of eelgrass, which now covers more than 9,500 acres (and counting!) in South, Spider Crab, Hog Island and Cobb Island bays.

 Seagrass beds also have a role to play in mitigating the impacts of climate change.
 Five acres of eelgrass can soak up enough carbon dioxide to offset driving a car 15,000 miles a year.
 According to a 2012 study by Florida International University, coastal seagrass can store more than twice as much carbon per square kilometer as terrestrial forests.